Save Money With These 6 Car Insurance Discounts

 6 Ways to Get a Discount on Car Insurance

-Some insurance companies offer a bundling discount as high as 20 percent.
+Some insurance companies offer a bundling discount as high as 20%.
 It is rare for someone to obtain cheaper insurance by separating their car and home insurance through different carriers.
-If you own a home, always try to find an insurance carrier that packages your car and home policies together.
+If you own a home, consider finding an insurance carrier that packages your car and home policies together.

-- Multi-Car Discount: This one is also a major player in car insurance discounts.
-Your overall rate is typically higher when you own two vehicles verse one, but per vehicle, you are paying a cheaper rate compared to insuring the vehicles individually.
+This is another significant discount.
+Your overall rate is typically higher when you insure two vehicles rather than one, but per vehicle, you are paying a cheaper rate compared to insuring the vehicles individually.

-Insurance companies have done extensive studies which prove a direct correlation between low insurance credit scores and high claim activity.
-Therefore, insurance companies reward good insurance credit scores with a financial stability discount in hopes of low claim activity.
+Insurance companies have done extensive studies that show a correlation between low credit scores and high claim activity.
+Insurance companies reward good credit scores with a financial stability discount in hopes of low claim activity.